The Media and Entertainment Law Review: Latvia

 ii Personality rights

 Article 96 of the Constitution states that everyone has the right to respect for their private life.
-In accordance with ECHR case law, this right also includes the right of an individual to determine whether or how he or she would like his or her identity to be commercialised.
-However, Latvian law does not explicitly provide the rights of a person to object to commercialisation of his or her image.
+In accordance with ECtHR case law, this right also includes the right of an individual to determine whether or how he or she would like his or her identity to be commercialised.53 However, Latvian law does not explicitly provide for the right of a person to object to the commercialisation of his or her image.

-The grounds for opposing such activities arise from the Personal Data Processing Law.
-Publishing a photo is data processing that must be done in accordance with this Law (i.e., with a legitimate reason for the processing).
-If such does not exist (e.g., the data subject has not given consent or the processing is not based on a contract between both sides), the person whose image has been commercialised has the rights to turn, at first, to the infringer and then to the Data State Inspectorate.
-In any case, the right to privacy and the right to freedom of expression will be balanced, inter alia, on the basis of ECHR case law.
+The grounds for opposing activities of this kind arise from the Personal Data Processing Law.
+Publishing a photo is data processing and must be done in accordance with this Law (i.e., with a legitimate reason for the processing).
+If there is no such legitimate reason (e.g., the data subject has not given consent or the processing is not based on a contract between both sides), the person whose image has been commercialised has the rights to turn, at first, to the infringer and then to the Data State Inspectorate.
+In any case, the right to privacy and the right to freedom of expression will be balanced, inter alia, on the basis of ECtHR case law.

 In 2017, a second-hand clothing store network carried out an advertising campaign in women's magazines in Latvia featuring photos of several famous persons without their consent.
-As a result, the individuals, without their knowledge, became the faces of second-hand clothing advertising.
-Not only does such an act infringe upon the right to use one's own image, but it can damage a person's reputation by causing moral harm.
-In this situation, the individuals had both the right to stop the use of their image and to claim compensation for the non-material damage suffered.
+As a result, the individuals, without their knowledge, became the faces of second-hand clothing advertising.54 Not only does an act of this kind infringe upon the right to use one's own image, but it can damage a person's reputation by causing moral harm.
+In this situation, the individuals had the right both to stop the use of their image and to claim compensation for the non-material damage suffered.

-In 2019, the name of a popular theatre director was used in advertisements for cryptocurrency trading programs.
-The advertisements contained the confusing statement 'It is all over for Mr X'.
-Although the director expressed his outrage in social media, it is not known whether he used any legal remedy against the advertiser.
+In 2019, the name of a popular theatre director was used in advertisements for cryptocurrency trading programs.55 The advertisements contained the confusing statement 'It is all over for Mr X'.
+Although the director expressed his outrage in social media, it is not known whether he pursued any legal remedy against the advertiser.

 iii Unfair business practices